Bulldog Couple Share Adventures of a Lifetime: Steve and Patsy Fowlkes Brandon of KingdomSafari.com

 Upon graduation from MSU, Steve returned to Helena and worked in his family agribusiness, primarily responsible for managing the family’s agricultural supply center.
 Seven years after returning to his family business in Arkansas, Steve became the U.S. representative for the French technology company Sigoure, based in Roanne, France.
 He would later join Westinghouse working with the nation’s electric utilities in planning and implementing new power plant generating projects.

 Steve’s career again changed when he was offered an equity position in SPEC Group, a science and engineering staffing company servicing nuclear and fossil electric utilities, construction companies, and equipment manufacturers including his previous employer Westinghouse.
-SPEC Group later merged with TMP Worldwide, with Steve serving as a senior vice president of international operations in an organization with 292 offices in 32 countries including its wellknown interactive subsidiary Monster.com.
+SPEC Group later merged with TMP Worldwide, with Steve serving as a Senior Vice President of International Operations in an organization with 292 offices in 32 countries including its well-known interactive subsidiary monster.com.
 Steve retired in 2002, but continues to consult in the area of organizational management of large companies.

 Patsy Fowlkes Brandon hails from Amory and is the daughter of Bill Fowlkes, a 1941 graduate of Mississippi State and the niece of Tom and Hal Fowlkes, 1935 and 1938 graduates.